Whole-grain farro comfort food.

 Farro is an ancient grain filled with health benefits.
 Farro describe either einkorn, emmer, or spelt ancient wheat grains.
 Emmer wheat farro is the most common type of farro in this part of the world.

-Like other whole grains, farro boasts several important health benefits absent in processed, simple grains or starches like plain pasta or white rice (both of which I love — don’t get me wrong).
+Like other whole grains, farro boasts several important health benefits not present in processed, simple grains or starches like plain pasta or white rice.
 Chief among farro’s health benefits:

 But the better way to cook farro — like here — is to incorporate other ingredients into the pot and let it all cook together to creamy deliciousness.

-One of my favorite restaurants in Brooklyn (and therefore, in general) is Frankies Spuntino.
+One of my favorite restaurants in Brooklyn is Frankies Spuntino.
 Situated in the far reaches of Court Street in Carroll Gardens, Frankies is the type of Italian home-cooking restaurant you can wander into any time of day and get an honest bowl of unpretentious dishes.
 Think: escarole and beans, gnocchi marinara, meatballs.

 Once upon a time, Frankies served a small, unassuming side dish: a bowl of hot farro cooked in broth with generous amount of butter, cheese, onion, and a bit of parsley.
 Alas, the farro went off the menu at some point, seemingly never to return.